gilsunshine/creative-coding-workshop/README.md

 ## Creative Coding with p5

 ### What is creative coding?
 Creative coding is the process of using computer programming as a tool for art and design.
-There is a long history of people using computers to make art dating back as far as the 1950s when Ben Laposky made photographs of patterns he created using an oscilloscope.
+There is a long history of people using computers (both analog and digital) to make art dating back as far as the 1950s when Ben Laposky made photographs of patterns he created using an oscilloscope.

 ![Artwork by Ben Laposky](http://www.vam.ac.uk/__data/assets/image/0019/211816/58360-large.jpg "Artwork by Ben Laposky")